milesd123/milesd123/README.md

 # Miles Dripps

-I'm a Computer Science student at Washington University in St Louis graduating May '27.
+I am a Computer Science student at Washington University in St Louis graduating May '27.
 Connect with me on <a href="https://www.linkedin.com/in/miles-dripps-4510aa2b4/">LinkedIn</a>!

 My Interests and Skills:
 - Microcontrollers, AVR and STM32 programming (bare metal and RTOS)
 - Parallel and Concurrent programming
 - C, C++, Java
--

 Check out my projects below